ShwetKhatri2001/Snacks-and-Tea-Shop/README.md

 * Second add `MONGO_URI` which is the mongodb database link.
 Visit [Mongo DB](https://www.mongodb.com/) and sign up for the free API Key.
 Then go back to your [Mongo DB](https://www.mongodb.com/) account and must create a database cluster as your server for this application.
 Here is a [guide](https://docs.mongodb.com/manual/tutorial/atlas-free-tier-setup/) on how to create
 * Third one is `NODE_ENV` which could be 'development' or 'production' based on your app's status.
+* Fourth add a secured password for the shop as `SHOPPASS`
+* Fifth add a `JWTSECRET` which could be any long string that we use for creating json web tokens.

 Then start the react app on localhost and start the backend server using these command.